14th Annual Archaeology Weekend

 9am-2pm Mine Wash Indian Village Join CDAS Archaeology Technician and volunteer Site Steward Don Endicott for half day trip back in time to the Mine Wash archaeological site, which was occupied and used most intensively by the Kumeyaay people around 1100 years ago and again in the 1600s ("Late Prehistoric" Period).
 During our walk over relatively gentle open desert we will observe a variety of features associated with seasonal habitation, food gathering, and food preparation.
 Archaeological features we will see including bedrock milling and grinding features and examples of the mysterious pecked cupules found throughout the region.
 We will meet at the Park Visitor Center’s back parking area at 9:00) and carpool to the Mine Wash site.
 High clearance vehicles are preferred.
 (Limited to 20 people - $5.00 fee) There is a primitive restroom a short distance south of the highway junction but no facilities are available at the site.
 Please be prepared with suitable footwear, hats, sunscreen, your own water, and food for lunch.
 The field trip will conclude back at the Visitor Center at 2:00 pm.

-During Archaeology Weekend: Check for last-minute field trip openings at the CDAS table in front of the Visitor's Center.
+During Archaeology Weekend: Check for last-minute field trip openings on Saturday at the CDAS table in front of the Visitor Center.
 Depending on field trip, there is a $5 - $25 fee.
 Wear hiking shoes and bring hat and water.